 Saltworks’ patented non-scaling design and self-cleaning systems were paramount to operations.
 In addition, when coupled with the SaltMaker MultiEffect’s patented system for low-temperature solids production and extraction, the plant solved a major SAGD problem: continuous solidification and extraction of both ionic and organic components that prevents accumulation and results in gelling or plugging of conventional systems.

 - High quality freshwater recovered (<500 mg/L TDS).

-- Continuous and reliable production and extraction of solids.
-Analytical tests demonstrated solids met applicable requirements (e.g., paint filter test, leachable metals, BTEX, pH, and flashpoint) for disposal at a non-hazardous Class II landfill.
+- Continuous, reliable production and extraction of solids.
+Analytical tests demonstrated that solids met applicable requirements (e.g., paint filter test, leachable metals, BTEX, pH, and flashpoint) for disposal at a non-hazardous Class II landfill.

 - Recycling of the heat through multiple effects for energy efficiency.

-The pilot projects demonstrated that the SaltMaker can reliably and efficiently recover freshwater and produce solids from SAGD blowdown waters.
+The pilot projects demonstrated that the SaltMaker MultiEffect reliably and efficiently recovers freshwater and produces solids from SAGD blowdown waters.
 Saltworks can complete a SaltMaker performance and economic assessment of your blowdown water treatment project.
-Contact us today to get started on your project: firstname.lastname@example.org.
+Contact us today to get started on your project.

 Saltworks Technologies is a leader in the development and delivery of solutions for industrial wastewater treatment and lithium refining.
 By working with customers to understand their unique challenges and focusing on continuous innovation, Saltworks’ solutions provide best-in-class performance and reliability.
 From its headquarters in Richmond, BC, Canada, Saltworks’ team designs, builds, and operates full-scale plants, and offers comprehensive onsite and offsite testing services with its fleet of mobile pilots.